Ruben Alves

-Ruben Alves (born 9 January 1980) is a French-Portuguese actor, screenwriter and film director of Portuguese ancestry.
+Ruben Alves (born 9 January 1980) is a French-Portuguese actor, screenwriter, and director.
 He is best known for The Gilded Cage which he wrote and directed.

 Biography

 Alves was born the son of Portuguese guest workers in Paris.
 At 20, he became a full-time actor and initially played minor roles in French television productions and in some short films.

-His directorial debut, apart from a short film in 2002 'À l'abri des regards indiscrets', was in 2013 with the immigrant comedy La cage dourée.
+His directorial debut, apart from a short film in 2002 'À l'abri des regards indiscrets', was in 2013 with the immigrant comedy La cage dorée.
 The film was inspired by his parents' biography, and Alves has a small guest role in the film as 'Miguel'.
 The movie has been a great success in France and Portugal, and has also been followed by a number of other countries, including Australia.
 In Portugal, it became in 2013 the most watched film of the year, with 755 000 viewings.
 In Germany he came as Portugal, mon amour in the cinemas.
 The film had 1.2m spectators in France and sold well internationally.

-Then Alves played in 2014 in Yves Saint Laurent, a biopic about the life of the fashion designer Yves Saint Laurent.
+Alves played in 2014 in Yves Saint Laurent, a biopic about the life of the fashion designer Yves Saint Laurent.

 In 2017, he directed a documentary As Vozes do Fado (or "The Voices of Fado") with Christophe Fonseca, screened at the Le Lincoln Cinema, Paris.
 A CD "Amália: Vozes do Fado" was released later, a homage to Amália Rodrigues, a Fado singer.

 In 2018, he started working on an upcoming comedy called Miss, by producer-director Hugo Gelin with co-star model Alex Wetter as a young man who sets his heart on winning the Miss France contest.